ZQuestClassic/ZQuestClassic/docs-www/source/tutorials/z3_user_guide.rst

 This is written for experienced users of ZC, and describes the major changes related to the new "z3" scrolling regions feature.

 "z3" refers to the third Zelda, A Link To The Past, which unlike the original Zelda features playing areas larger than a single screen.
-To accomplish the same in ZQuest Classic, one had to rewrite the entire game engine and every feature you wanted to use in ZScript, an incredibly daunting task.
-Now, ZQuest Classic supports z3-style screens via a new features: regions.
+Previously, to accomplish the same in ZQuest Classic one had to recreate the entire game engine (and every engine feature you wanted to use) in ZScript, an incredibly daunting task.
+Now, ZQuest Classic supports z3-style screens via a new feature: regions.

 Regions
 -------